Cavorter/soda.guide/README.md

 $cfAccount = Get-Clipboard

 # Create new Cloudflare API token scoped to Edit on Cloudflare Images
+# Note: Use profile API Tokens only.
+CloudFlare Images tokens do not work here.
 $cftoken = Get-Clipboard | Convertto-SecureString -AsPlainText -Force

 # Persist the information to disk in a relatively secure fashion